Aimed at adults with commitments outside of study, this course will help you gain the skills needed for success at university!

 - Political Institution in Britain

-It's expected that you'll have substantial work experience before joining the course.
+Work experience is highly desirable to support your UCAS application.
 You'll also need GCSE or Functional Skills at level 2.

 The Access programme requires the study of 19 units, over 9 month period and therefore to successfully complete this programme you'll require a lot of self-discipline and resilience.
 It's designed for mature learners who have substantial work, personal or academic experience and can demonstrate that they have successfully overcome challenges before.